 RISE Mutual Privacy Notice

-RISE Mutual CIC is a community interest company with limited liability.
-We are registered in England and Wales under registration number 09386646 and our registered office is at
+RISE Mutual CIC is a community interest company limited by guarantee.
+We are registered in England and Wales under registration number 12123151 and our registered office is at

 221 Walmer Road,